 Compliance and Ethics Training FAQ

-Frequently Asked Questions or Concerns
+Other Frequently Asked Questions or Concerns

 I can't log in to UTLearn.

 UTLearn is an employee training management system and is designed for training related to a person's employment.
 With few exceptions, you must have a current or future appointment in the HR system (Workday) to have access to UTLearn.
-All current employees should have access, as do volunteers, visiting researchers, research affiliates, and contractors.
-Students, as a rule, do not have access to UTLearn.

 If you believe you should have access and are having trouble logging in to UTLearn, please contact your supervisor or HR representative to ask about the status of your documentation.
 You may also contact the UT Service Desk to submit a help ticket.